rw00/laser-tank/README.md

 Game Project in Processing.
 Replica of the good old BattleCity Tank developed by Namco Ltd.

+This project was developed for Digital Image Processing course at my university in April 2016.

 Play the original game online here: https://www.playfg.com/battle-city-tank-game.html

 INSTALLATION